Are you having an issue with your Oculus headset that keeps restarting while you’re in the middle of an exciting game or immersive VR experience?

 In this article, we discussed why Oculus keeps restarting and explored several easy-to-follow solutions to fix this problem quickly before contacting Oculus support.

-Hopefully, with these fixes, you can now enjoy using the apps or playing VR games on your Oculus headset without the intermittent restarts ruining your VR experience.
+Hopefully, with these fixes, you can now enjoy using the apps or playing VR games on your Oculus headset without any hindrance.